 1. Student Loan Debt

-CommonBond has changed my life by giving me a light at the end of a very deep tunnel.
-I truly feel like knowing that my loans will be paid off very soon gives me the courage and freedom to take risks in my career, like starting my own business.
+Knowing that my loans will be paid off very soon gave me the courage and freedom to take risks in my career, like starting my own business.
 I highly recommend either CommonBond or SoFi for student loan refinancing.

 One thing that holds some people back is the interest on government student loans that is tax deductible.
 This is something that you should ask your CPA about, but for us it was actually costing up more money to keep the governmental loans.
 We were only being allowed to deduct $1200 per year because of income limitations.